Michael Massey Player Props: Royals vs. Cardinals

 Michael Massey At The Plate

-- In 10.1% of his games this season, he has hit a home run, and 3.2% of his trips to the plate.
+- He has hit a long ball in 10.0% of his games this year, and 3.2% of his plate appearances.

-- Massey has had at least one RBI in 27.0% of his games this season (24 of 89), with more than one RBI 10 times (11.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Massey has driven in a run in 24 games this year (26.7%), including 10 games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.